hammerheim-game/hammerheim-rules/6-optional-rules.md

 dramatically, and you are under no obligation to use any of them.
 They have simply been included for players who want to explore different aspects of the game.
-#### New critical hit charts

-Depending on what weapon your warrior is using, you may roll on one of the following Critical Hit charts.
-For example, if your warrior is using a sword, roll on the Bladed Weapons chart.
-All the rules governing critical hits given in the main rules also apply to these tables.

-##### Missile weapons

-(Bows, crossbows, blackpowder weapons, throwing knives etc.)
-1-2 Hits a Weak Spot.
-The missile penetrates its target’s armour.
-Ignore all armour saves.
-3-4 Ricochet.
-If there are any other models within 6", the closest enemy model is also hit.
-Roll to wound and take any saves as normal for both targets.
-5-6 Master Shot.
-The missile hits an eye, the throat, or some other vulnerable part.
-The target suffers 2 wounds instead of 1.
-There is no armour save.

-##### Bludgeoning weapons

-(Clubs, maces, hammers, flails, double-handed hammers etc.)
-1-2 Hammered.
-The target is knocked off balance.
-Your opponent may not fight this turn if he hasn’t already fought.
-3-4 Clubbed.
-The hit ignores armour saves and saves from helmets.
-5 Wild Sweep.
-Your opponent’s weapon is knocked from his hand.
-If he is carrying two weapons, roll to see which one he loses.
-He must fight with whatever back-up weapon he has in his equipment for the rest of this combat (or fight unarmed if he has no other weapons).
-Roll to wound and take armour saves as normal.
-6 Bludgeoned.
-The victim automatically goes out of action if he fails his armour save.
-Even if he has several wounds remaining, he will be taken out of action by this attack.

-##### Bladed weapons

-(Swords, axes, double-handed swords etc.)
-1-2 Flesh Wound.
-This attack hits an unprotected area, so there is no armour save.
-3-4 Bladestorm.
-The warrior unleashes a virtual hail of blows.
-The attack causes 2 wounds instead of 1.
-Take armour saves separately for each wound.
-Remember that, as with other critical hits, if an attack causes multiple wounds for other reasons as well, you choose the highest number of wounds.
-5-6 Sliced!
-The strike ignores armour saves, causes 2 wounds, and your warrior gains +2 to any Injury rolls.

-##### Unarmed combat

-(War dogs, warhorses, Zombies, Possessed, animals etc.)
-1-2 Body Blow.
-Your opponent staggers, allowing you to seize the initiative and make an additional attack.
-Immediately roll to hit and to wound.
-Any saves are taken as normal.
-3-4 Crushing Blow.
-The blow lands with tremendous force.
-You gain +1 to the Injury roll if your opponent fails his save.
-5-6 Mighty Blow.
-With a mighty punch or flying kick, you send your opponent sprawling to the ground.
-The attack ignores armour saves and you gain +2 to any Injury rolls.
-##### Thrusting weapons

-(Spears, halberds, lances etc.)
-1-2 Stab.
-With a quick strike, you penetrate your opponent’s defences.
-You gain +1 to any Injury rolls.
-Armour saves are taken as normal.
-3-4 Thrust.
-The thrust lands with great force and the target is knocked down.
-Take armour saves as normal and see whether the model suffers a wound.
-5-6 Kebab!
-The thrust knocks the target back with titanic force, ripping apart armour and puncturing flesh.
-The attack ignores armour saves and you gain +2 to any Injury rolls.
-The victim is knocked backwards D6" and the attacker follows, staying in base contact.
-Any other models involved in the combat are separated and only the model which struck the blow and his target are still considered to be in combat.
-If the target collides with another model, the other model is hit once at S3.
-Assembled By Paul H Page 291 (knights_templar@hotmail.com)

 #### Escaping from combat